 It’s all true, but it sucks.
 I twist at the skirt of my party dress.
 “I just want to hear LT play.”

 Huntress folds her arms over her chest.
 “That’s why we’ll all visit LT.”

-The way Huntress says all, I don’t like it.
+I don’t like the way Huntress says the word all.
 “What do you mean?”
 I ask.

 “Mum and Da will be there too,” answers Huntress.
-“I thought you’d sneak off to see LT, so I invited them along for back up.”
-Huntress’ mouth arches into this sneaky half-smile.
+“I figured you’d sneak off to see LT today, so I invited them along.”
+Huntress’ mouth arches into a sneaky half-smile.
 “We all want to hear you sing.”

 Kaps rolls her eyes again.
 “How hard can it be?
 La la la.
 Just sing.”

-“It’s …” I begin to explain, but can’t find the words.
-For me, singing summons my magic.
-And that’s power I just can’t control yet.
-If I try to sing with other people round, magic clogs up my throat.
-All I can do tis hum.
-Unless it’s just me and LT.
-Then I can sing just fine,.
+“It’s …” I begin to explain, but I can’t find the words.
+For me, singing activates my magic.
+And I can’t control that power yet.
+If I try to sing with other people round, magic just clogs up my throat.
+All I can do is hum.
+Unless it’s only me and LT; then I can sing just fine.

 Zin and LT sitting in a tree … K-I-S-S-I-N-G!

-If I told Kaps about how LT helps my singing and magic, then she’d never shut up.
-My twin can be mean that way.
+If I told Kaps about how LT helps both my singing and my magic, then she’d never shut up.

 Huntress ignores the whole LT situation.
-Instead, she walks over to block the door.
+Instead, she moves to block the door.
 “We’re all going with you.
 Or you can stay in bed, Zinnia.
 It is naptime, after all.
 I’ll just alert the guards.”

 My mouth falls open in shock.
 “Not fair.
-Big-girl princesses shouldn’t have to take naps.”
+Grown-up princesses shouldn’t have to take naps.”
 I look to Kaps.
 She has to agree with me on this one.

-Kaps goes to stand beside my older sister.
+Kaps stands beside my older sister.
 “I’m with Huntress,” she declares.
-“Nap now or show us what’s really going on with this singing-thing and LT.”
+“Nap now or show us what’s really going on with LT and your singing.”